Walker names former legislator as DNR secretary

 Larry Bonde, chairman of the Conservation Congress, a group of sportsmen who advise the DNR on policy, said Dan Meyer has an extensive hunting and fishing background and he's glad someone with "at least some knowledge" of outdoor sports is now in charge.
 But he said he doesn't expect much change since Dan Meyer is a Walker appointee.

-Jennifer Giegerich, a lobbyist for Wisconsin Conservation Voters, said Meyer didn't consistently champion conservation issues during his stint in the Legislature but did vote to have the DNR's board appoint the secretary rather than the governor.
+Jennifer Giegerich, a lobbyist for Wisconsin Conservation Voters, Meyer didn't consistently champion conservation issues during his stint in the Legislature.
+She said that her organization's records show he voted for a bill that would have given the DNR board the ability to appoint the secretary in 2009 but voted to end the state's land stewardship program in the 2007-09 state budget.

+Wisconsin Manufacturers and Commerce, the state's largest business group, issued a news release Monday praising Meyer's selection, saying the business community looks forward to working with him.

 Comments